-The most notable bands I’d played with between 1977 and 1989 included Monsterio Delicio, S10-45, Private Lives, Kling Klang, The Astrobeatniks, Lingo Babel and Back from Nowhere.
-I’d the good fortune to play side-saddle with a few others including Sardine V, The Tension Nuts and Red Crayons.
+The most notable bands I’d played with between 1977 and 1989 included Monsterio Delicio, S10-45, Private Lives, Kling Klang, The Astrobeatniks, Lingo Babel, White Punks on Hope and Back from Nowhere.
+I’d the good fortune to play side-saddle with a few others including Sardine V, Kling Klang, The Tension Nuts and Red Crayons.
 My main instruments at the time were piano and keyboards, saxophone and a variety of exotic flutes.

 Private Lives opened the first Live at the Wireless album from 2JJJ and released a sell-out EP in 1983.
 It was a heady period of gigs, rehearsals, trucks and lots of music.
 But I grew to loath the industry the band was drawn to and left to pursue my own music and other interests.

 By the end of the 1980s I’d begun to write and perform installation works such as Triangle Over Triumph and Black Harlequin.
 I’d always played guitar and returned to it vigorously in the late 80s after hearing James Blood Ulmer and formed the jazz-punk trio Back From Nowhere.

 It was to be ten years before I played in anything resembling a band again.
 Fast-track to the late 1990s and the Electro Pathological Consort, formed in Vienna, was, in my humble opinion, legendary in concept and delivery.